Financial Aid & Scholarship Office

 Cost of Attendance

-The cost of attendance (COA) is a yearly estimate of all expenses associated with higher education, and it helps students plan for college.
-Each college has its own COA, reflecting the specific expenses associated with attending that particular institution.
+The cost of attendance (COA) is a yearly estimate of all expenses associated with higher education, and can help you plan for college.
+Estimates below represent the typical cost for a student to attend Chico State for a 9-month period.
+Each institution has its own COA, reflecting the specific expenses associated with attending that particular campus.
 Compare Chico State's COA with expenses at other colleges.
 You may find that Chico offers a more affordable cost of living compared to many other college towns.

 The COA is not a bill and it is for informational purposes only.
-Costs include both direct expenses payable to Chico State, such as tuition and fees, and indirect expenses that are not payable to Chico State, like personal expenses and transportation.
-Your actual costs will vary based on your circumstances and the individual decisions you make.
-Costs may be lower if you budget wisely.
-Students can reduce expenses by having roommates, eating out less frequently, and commuting to campus by foot, bike or public transportation.
+Costs include both direct expenses payable to Chico State, such as tuition and fees, and indirect estimated expenses (not payable to Chico State), like personal expenses and transportation.

 2024-25: